-Students get a wide-range of skills in the interconnecting areas of entertainment, arts and sports law while honing their specific area of interest with a choice of three specializations: the entertainment law track, the sports law track, and the arts law track.
-The curriculum is built upon essential courses such as copyright law, trademark law, and survey and drafting courses in each of entertainment, art and sports law.
+This degree is designed for U.S. and foreign law students and attorneys who are committed to counseling professionals and companies in these fields.
+Students get a wide-range of skills in the interconnecting areas while honing their specific area of interest with a choice of 3 tracks: the entertainment law track, the sports law track, and the arts law track.
+The curriculum is built upon essential courses such as copyright law, trademark law, and survey and drafting courses in each of entertainment, arts and sports law.

 LLM in Estate Planning